pat-schmitt/the_cryosphere_in_the_climate_system/_sources/welcome.md

 ## Authors

 - [Patrick Schmitt](https://www.uibk.ac.at/en/acinn/people/patrick-schmitt/) wrote these notes (unless specified otherwise).
-- [Fabien Maussion](http://fabienmaussion.info/): The welcome page, as well as the "Getting started with Jupyter Notebooks" and "Python and Jupyter: a primer" sections, were originally written by Fabien Maussion for a [previous course](https://fabienmaussion.info/climate_system/welcome.html).
+- [Fabien Maussion](http://fabienmaussion.info/): The welcome page, as well as the "Getting started with Jupyter Notebooks" section, were originally written by Fabien Maussion for a [previous course](https://fabienmaussion.info/climate_system/welcome.html).
 These materials were later adapted for this website by Patrick Schmitt.